Princeton Mantis Logo

 • The last program available with an Instructor’s invitation are the Gold Mantis levels.
 These levels prepare a student for becoming an instructor of 8 Step Preying Mantis Kung Fu and Shyun Style Tai Chi Chuan.
 Students undergo rigorous traditional martial arts training that include all of the above listed information and more.
 Each Gold Mantis level is centered around a specific area of martial arts similar to the Sash Program and Silver Mantis Program, but the focus is much more about theory and application.

-Training includes stretching, physical conditioning, two‑person drills, self‑defense applications, forms, and sets.
-Instruction focuses on body mechanics, stance, footwork, timing, sensitivity, structural alignment, power generation, and the progressive application of Eight Step Preying Mantis principles through solo and partner practice.
-The curriculum is tailored toward adults.
+Training focuses on body mechanics, footwork, engagement timing, power generation, and Eight Step Preying Mantis techniques by solo and partner practice.

 Contact

-If you are interested in lessons, or if you have any questions, please reach out to the email below.
+If you are interested in lessons, or if you have any questions, please reach out via email.

 Email: [email protected]